Ollie Persey

 Email This Page

 Ollie is a public law and human rights barrister.
-He is ranked in Chambers & Partners and the Legal 500 and was a finalist for a ‘Junior of the Year’ award at the Legal 500 Awards 2022 for his work in his core practice areas.
+He is ranked in Chambers & Partners and the Legal 500 across his practice areas.
+Ollie won the Legal Aid Newcomer Award at the Legal Aid Lawyer of the Year (LALY) Awards 2024 and was a finalist for a ‘Junior of the Year’ award at the Legal 500 Awards 2022.
 He is a member of the Equality & Human Rights Commission’s panel of preferred counsel.

 Ollie is the consultant editor of ‘Halsbury’s Laws on Judicial Review’ and a contributing author of the Legal Action Group textbooks, ‘Discrimination in Public Law’ and ‘Migrant Support Handbook’.